rwblickhan/astro-rwblickhan.org/src/content/logs/albums-2026.md

 123. _Moondance_, Van Morrison
 124. _This Year’s Model_, Elvis Costello
 125. _The Downward Spiral_, Nine Inch Nails
-126. _you seem pretty sad for a girl so in love_, Olivia Rtodrigo
+126. _you seem pretty sad for a girl so in love_, Olivia Rodrigo
+127. _Led Zeppelin II_, Led Zeppelin

 ## Live Shows